Rogers' Rangers: American War of Independence

 The American Revolutionary War began with the Battles of Lexington and Concord in April 1775, and Robert Rogers offered his services to General George Washington soon after.
 However, Washington turned him down, fearing that he might be a spy, since Rogers had just returned from a long stay in England.
 Rogers was infuriated by the rejection, so he offered his services to the British.
 He formed the Queen's Rangers (1776) and later the King's Rangers.
 Rogers was instrumental in the capture of Nathan Hale in September 1776.
+On October 22, 1776, Rogers' Rangers were involved in the fierce Battle of Mamaroneck, also known as Skirmish of Heathcote Hill, where they suffered substantial casualties.

 Several of Rogers' former rangers served under General Benedict Arnold in the revolutionary forces around Lake Champlain.

 Legacy

 After the conclusion of the American War of Independence, Rogers Rangers were granted tracts of land for farming in Pownal, Prince Edward Island, Canada, The success of units like Rogers' Rangers prompted the British to integrate similar tactics into their regular army structure, creating light infantry units like Gage's Light Infantry (80th Regiment of Light-Armed Foot) formed in 1758 and a further evolution in the Rifle Brigade (Experimental Corps of Riflemen) formed in 1800, The British light infantry can be seen as the British Army's attempt to formalize and integrate the proven tactics of units like Rogers' Rangers into the structure of a regular army, the adoption of Ranger and light infantry tactics by the British Army predates the formal adoption of these tactics by the Continental Army during the Revolutionary War.

 The Rangers were reactivated as part of the U.S. Regular Army during the War of 1812.
 The Queen's York Rangers (1st American Regiment) of the Canadian Army claim to be descended from Rogers' Rangers.
 Also claiming descent from Rogers' Rangers are the U.S. Army Rangers and the British Army's Ranger Regiment.

 Rogers' Rangers are featured on a New Hampshire historical marker (number 56) along New Hampshire Route 10 in Haverhill, New Hampshire.